 4. Try your best until the end

-It is important to leave a good impression.
+It is important to leave a good impression when quitting your job.
 Continue to come in on time and do not leave early.
 Keep working hard until you leave.
 If you run out of things to do, ask your coworkers if you can help them.

 You may need to train someone who will take over your job.
 Do your best to share everything you learned with them.
 It will make the change easier for your company.